khanhdang/mkdocs-site/docs/teaching.md

 - SYC04: **Advanced Computer Organization**, University of Aizu, *Postgraduate*, 2019.
 - SYC04: **Advanced Computer Organization**, University of Aizu, *Postgraduate*, 2021.

-## Mentoring
+!!! success  "Mentoring"
     Visit [this page](mentor.md) for projects that were done by the students under my supervision in the past.

 [^1]: The course is renamed to **Introduction of Big Data Analytics**